qdrant/docs/qdrant/v1.1.x/quantization.md

 There are 3 possible modes to place storage of vectors within the qdrant collection:

-- **All in RAM** - all vector, original and quantized, are stored in RAM.
+- **All in RAM** - all vector, original and quantized, are loaded and kept in RAM.
 This is the fastest mode, but requires a lot of RAM.
 Enabled by default.

 - **Original on Disk, quantized in RAM** - this is a hybrid mode, allows to obtain a good balance between speed and memory usage.
 Recommended scenario if you are aiming to shrink the memory footprint while keeping the search speed.